roman-milk/roman-milk.github.io/fucking-evolution.md

  She starts working on his cock, squeezing it and rubbing it in and out of her cervix.

  He flexes his cock in and she screams and cums.
 He flexes every time she finishes her orgasm and then gives her another.
 She cums and cums on his big cock.
 He feels his orgasm coming and holds her down.
-Report_Story #2